Chicago Public Schools Sustainable Community Schools Evaluation

 - Supports for teachers to enhance their instruction.

-In partnership with the diverse stakeholders, AIR will determine:
+In partnership with the diverse stakeholders, AIR determined:

 - The degree to which the strategy is aligned with the essential elements listed above;

 - Whether the model is being implemented with fidelity; and

 - How the strategy affects students, their families, school staff, and the broader school community.